allison-johnson/sinatra-practice-it/notes.md

 - Able to delete student by clicking button on their show page
 - Able to delete question by clicking button on its show page
+- Able to edit question by clicking link on show page